 Some of our all-natural balms for dogs used to contain one tenth of a percent of tea tree oil.

 Because the amounts used in our formulas were so miniscule, they never put dogs at risk.
-However, we eliminated the use of tea tree oil in 2017 because many of our valued customers were concerned about the ingredient affecting the health of their dog.
+However, we stopped the use of tea tree oil in 2017 because some of our valued customers were concerned about the ingredient affecting the health of their dog.
 So, as always, we listened to the feedback and removed it from all of our formulas.

 - Natural Dog Company removed tea tree oil from our formulas in 2017 as customers expressed concern.
 None of our products contain tea tree oil.